NordSecurity/libtelio/CONTRIBUTING.md

 ## Secrets Hygiene

-If you are part of NordSecurity, then you want to create a new PR, you must checkout this project via internal libtelio-build, and install git hooks.
-Without this ci/cd will fail, as it will not see integracy signuture for each commit.
+If you are part of NordSecurity, you must checkout this project via internal libtelio-build, and install git hooks.
+Without this ci/cd will fail, as it will not see integrity signuture for each commit.

 ## Thank you!